So, one minute your engine is running fine; and the next you’re sitting on the side of the road, wondering what happened.

 Check Engine Light On

-- Dashboard warning lights are your car’s way of alerting you about problems it detects via its On-Board Diagnostics (OBD) system.
+- Dashboard warning lights are your car’s way of alerting you; about problems it detects, via its On-Board Diagnostics (OBD) system.
 If your Check Engine Light (CEL) turns on, don’t just ignore it.
-Reading any engine codes could steer you in the right direction for a proper repair.
-Finally, Ignoring the problem could cause more damage to your engine (and other parts) over time.
+Consequently, reading any engine codes could steer you; in the right direction for a proper repair.
+Finally, ignoring the problem could cause more damage to your engine (and other parts) over time.

 Engine Knocking Noises